serverless/blog/posts/2017-12-18-how-built-static-serverless-website-netlify.md

 1. Build a lot of custom stuff yourself
 2. Use Netlify

 We chose the latter.
-[Netlify](https://www.netlify.com/) has been getting tons of press and a lot of adoption, and it’s pretty clear why when you realize how powerful it is.
+[Netlify](https://www.netlify.com/) has been getting tons of press and adoption, and it’s pretty clear why when you realize how powerful it is.

 We use it for automating CI/CD & https setup, static site redirects (via `_redirects` file), proxied url handling, deployment notifications, and lots of other stuff we won’t go into right now because all great lists must come to an end somewhere.